MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnattach/nc-usbfnattach-usbfn_set_device_state.md

 ## -remarks

-To support attach and detatch detection, the USB lower filter driver must publish its support.
+To support attach and detach detection, the USB lower filter driver must publish its support.
 During the publishing process, the driver also registers its implementation of this  callback function.
 For more information, see <a href="/previous-versions/windows/hardware/drivers/mt188012(v=vs.85)">USB filter driver for supporting proprietary chargers</a>.

 The lower filter driver might implement  a <i>USBFN_SET_DEVICE_STATE</i> even callback function if it requires notification of device state changes to properly configure charging when attached to a host, or in lab scenarios where charging via USB must be disabled.